MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontract-header-details.md

 ---
 title: Header details for subcontracts
-description: This topic explains the functionality provided on the subcontract header in Project Operations.
+description: This article explains the functionality provided on the subcontract header in Project Operations.
 author: rumant
 ms.date: 09/14/2021
 ms.topic: article